Western United FC Youth

-Western United Football Club Youth is the youth system of Western United Football Club based in Truganina, Melbourne.
+Western United Football Club Youth was an youth system of Western United Football Club based in Tarneit, Melbourne.
 The youth team plays in the Victoria Premier League 1, the second level of Victorian soccer.
-Diogo Ferreira is the current youth manager.
-The club also fields under-21s, under-18s, and three other academy teams within the NPL Victoria system.
+The club also fields under-23s, and five other academy teams within the VPL system.

 History

 Formation

 The team was founded in 2020, with Ante Moric being announced as the inaugural head coach for the 2021 season.
 The clubs temporary training base was at City Vista Recreation Reserve at Fraser Rise, Victoria from 2022–2024.

+Withdrawn

+Football Victoria (FV) has decided for Western United FC (WUFC) to be withdrawn from all FV competitions include VPL, following the Federal Court’s decision to order WMG Football Club Limited to be wound up in insolvency.

 Youth current squad

-These players can also play with the senior squad and compete in the NPL Victoria 2.
+These players can also play with the senior squad and compete in the Victoria Premier League 1.